How Spam Conquered Hawaii, and How I Conquered Spam

-What do you see when you think of Hawaiian food?
+What comes to mind when you think of Hawaiian food?
 If you’re like me, you conjure up images of fresh fruits (bananas and pineapples being the most prolific in the image, but generally anything that will fit on top of the Tropicana girl’s head will do), seafood (Hawaii is, after all, in the middle of the Pacific ocean), and exotic luau dishes like steamed taro leaves and roast pig.

 And the locals lap this stuff up like it’s going out of style.
 Shhh…don’t tell them it already went out of style – decades ago.

-So in the spirit of adopting various cuisines around the world wholeheartedly, I decided to make a valiant attempt with Spam – Hawaiian style.
+So in the spirit of adopting various cuisines around the world wholeheartedly, I decided to make a valiant attempt with Spam in Hawaii.

 Hawaiians only eat Spam cooked (god forbid they should eat such gruel right out of the can).
 And I’ll admit, walking by the array of musubi in the grocery store kept warm under the heat lamps along with rotisserie chicken, my eyes have strayed off course more than once.
 And as a sushi-lover, anything with sushi rice and seaweed can’t be that bad, can it?